-- National Planning Policy Framework. - National datasets around population, household growth. - Regional policies, - Locally set policies, including the Sustainable Community Strategy, which directly or indirectly will influence localised approaches to retail, - A range of national, sub-regional and local evidence and information, collected by the Council, partners and third parties, which will inform consideration of past trends and future forecasting.
+- National Planning Policy Framework. - National datasets around population, household growth. - Regional level evidence connected with the previous Regional Spatial Strategy and its proposed replacement, - Locally set policies, including the Sustainable Community Strategy, which directly or indirectly will influence localised approaches to retail, - A range of national, sub-regional and local evidence and information, collected by the Council, partners and third parties, which will inform consideration of past trends and future forecasting.